 Fact Sheet 416

 Abacavir (Ziagen), is a drug used as part of antiretroviral therapy (ART).
 It is manufactured by ViiV Healthcare.
 The FDA approved abacavir late in 1998.
-Several generic versions have been tentatively approved under PEPFAR (see fact sheet 925.)
+Generic versions have been approved under PEPFAR (see fact sheet 925.)

 Abacavir is a type of drug called a nucleoside analog reverse transcriptase inhibitor, or nuke.
 These drugs block the reverse transcriptase enzyme.
 This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
 This has to occur before HIV’s genetic code gets inserted into an infected cell’s own genetic codes.

 Abacavir was approved in 1998 as an antiretroviral drug (ARV) for people with HIV infection.
 It has been studied in adults and children 3 months old and older.

 While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
 Fact Sheet 404 has more information about guidelines for the use of ART.

 If you take abacavir with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.